-Here are some of the ways to bet on the Cheltenham Gold Cup.
+Here are some of the ways to bet on the Cheltenham Gold Cup:

+Cheltenham Gold Cup odds are usually available year-round in the futures or ante-post ection of your sportsbook’s horse racing page.
 Placing a bet early can be beneficial, especially if your horse shows good form in key trial races like the Savills Chase, Irish Gold Cup, or the King George VI Chase.
 Strong performances in these events can lead to their odds shortening dramatically.

-Some sportsbooks will offer Non-Runner No Bet (NRNB) as the festival approaches.
-This means if you back a horse in the future market and it doesn’t run in the Gold Cup, your stake is returned in full.
+The odds can go the other way, too, should a horse perform poorly in the lead-up to Cheltenham.
+That's another reason to watch the Cheltenham Gold Cup odds closely.
+Some sites will offer Non-Runner No Bet (NRNB) as the festival approaches.
+If you back a horse in the future market and it doesn’t run in the Gold Cup, your stake is returned in full.

 Back your horse to win the Cheltenham Gold Cup.
 If it finishes first, your bet is paid in full.
 Any other result, and the bet is settled as a loss.